Get Out of Town: The Five Best Day Trips from Paris

 The oldest records say that sparkling wine was made in this area as long ago as the 16th century.
 The name most closely associated with the production of the drink is Dom Perignon, a 17th-century catholic monk.
 Whether he invented the procedure we use nowadays is a matter of debate.
 However, one thing is for sure: he worked hard enough (or drank enough of it) to have one of the most famous champagne brands named after him.
 If you stop at his former Abbey of Hautvillers, you can pay a visit to his final resting place and make a toast to him and his accomplishments.

-If you want to visit Champagne from Paris, we offer a day trip that includes transportation, stops for champagne at two cellars, free time in Épernay, and visits to the Abbey of Hautvillers and the glorious Reims Cathedral.
+Check out our Semi Private Champagne Day Trip From Paris With Lunch and Tastings.
+We offer a day trip that includes transportation, stops for champagne at two cellars, free time in Épernay, and visits to the Abbey of Hautvillers and the glorious Reims Cathedral.

 Not ready to book a tour?
 Read more on Paris and find out why everyone loves the city!